xigxog/kubefox/docs/getting_started/tutorials/graphql.md

-# GraphQL
+# KubeFox with Hasura Tutorial

 Welcome to the world of KubeFox!
-This technical guide will walk you through the process of setting up a Kubernetes cluster using kind ("kind" is **K**ubernetes **in** **D**ocker).
+This tutorial will walk you through the process of setting up a Kubernetes cluster using kind ("kind" is **K**ubernetes **in** **D**ocker), loading KubeFox and Hasura, and working with the technologies.

-A couple of notes:
+The tutorial is a hands-on, code-along-with-us introduction to KubeFox Virtual Environments (VEs) with GoLang and Hasura.
+In under an hour, you’ll work with a test application in Kubernetes that has multiple backends, see how KubeFox enables developers to rapidly prototype, test different versions of code, and visualize application behavior - without extensive configuration or DevOps overhead.

+You’ll see how KubeFox’s Virtual Environments empower developers as you spin up what appear to be independent sandboxes.
+Behind the scenes, you’ll learn how KubeFox’s Deployment Distillation and Dynamic Routing work in concert to prevent over-provisioning.
+And we’ll finish with some simple modifications to the Virtual Environments themselves, enabling you switch the backend data store you’re using without deploying anything.

+This overview is approachable - even for those relatively new to Kubernetes.

+Some quick notes:

 1. We'll add instructions for Azure soon - it's really not that different but we want to vet it first.
-2. This tutorial currently gets the cluster ready for the LiveStream we're doing on the 13th of March.
-We'll turn it into a standalone tutorial soon!
+2. This tutorial maps to a [CNCF Livestream](https://www.youtube.com/watch?v=Gc6XJFgjocM) we did on March 13th, 2024.
+You can follow along with that Livestream if you wish.

 ## Prerequisites